Ever wonder how the wine got its “score”? Now you can be the Judge!

 Now in its fourth year, the ‘You Be the Judge’ tasting tent provides guests the opportunity to learn how to judge select Virginia wines by varietal, just as in a wine competition.

-While these tastings will not be “blind”, seated attendees will be served vintages from ten of the best Virginia wineries.
+While these tastings will not be “blind”, seated attendees will be served vintages from up to ten of the best Virginia wineries.
 Guests will learn how to evaluate the various elements of each wine including Appearance, Aroma, Attack, Mid palate and Finish.

 On average, a new wine is poured in the tasting tent every eight minutes and a new varietal is introduced every twenty-five minutes.
 Most years, close to one hundred separate tastings are poured in the YBTJ tent.
 With this intensity of tasting, spill/spit buckets are an important part of the program.

 Each wine is introduced by Virginia wine veteran Neil Williamson.
 Known throughout the Virginia industry as “The Grumpy Marketing Guy”, Williamson is a wine writer who also serves as the Chairman of the Virginia Wine of the Month Club tasting panel.
 Along with each varietal, Williamson shares his impression of the wine as well as stories about the wines and the men and women who make them from his over eleven years on the Virginia Wine Trail.

 Williamson, a UC Davis Wine Executive Program alumnus, believes wine should be approachable to all.
 Regardless if you are a Sommelier at a five star dining establishment or a wine newbie, Williamson’s relaxed style and dry wit makes Virginia wine education fun.

 Tickets are extremely limited and anticipated to sell out prior to the festival gates opening.
 This event will be held from 11:30 -4:30pm on Saturday and Sunday.
 Click here for tickets.